Experience & Activities

 Online Teaching Policies for Alison Blanco

-If a student feels the need to withdraw from class for schedule conflicts, or because they are struggling with class content (too easy or too hard), I am happy to work with students and parents to find solutions.
+If a student feels the need to withdraw from class for schedule conflicts, or because they feel the class is too easy or too hard, I am happy to work with students and parents to find a solution.

-(NOTE: Refunds made more than 30 days from purchase date will be charged a 10% administrative processing fee.)
+(NOTE: All refunds made more than 30 days from purchase date will be charged an additional 15% administrative processing fee.)

 Courses may be cancelled if the minimum number of enrollees has not been met.
 I will do so at least 48 hours before class begins and issue full refunds.